cowboy8625/eztui-py/README.md

 You can place Labels
 It's not perfect but it works pretty well.
+Not stable

 ![](https://user-images.githubusercontent.com/43012445/60067666-208db580-96d1-11e9-85c4-b04c7941b694.gif)

 Placement of objects on screen and move it with key bindings.
+Not stable

 ![Movement](https://user-images.githubusercontent.com/43012445/59881361-007a9100-9375-11e9-942a-848c0c88d926.gif)

 Automatic detection of terminal size, not yet dynamically made.
-Only finds size of terminal when being created so if you resize the terminal the program will not know....yet
+Only finds size of terminal when being created so if you resize the terminal the program will not.

 ![FullScreen](https://user-images.githubusercontent.com/43012445/59881653-bcd45700-9375-11e9-91d2-c6bd90662475.gif)`

 ### TODO:
+*
 * add keyboard support for Windows
 * Refactor existing code.